gh-cli-for-education/gh-education/docs/src/temas/interpretation/assignment-interpretation.md

 In many languages, notably the C family, l-values have storage addresses that are programmatically accessible to the running program (e.g., via some address-of operator like "`&`" in C/C++), meaning that they are variables or de-referenced references to a certain memory location.

-Form the prespective of interpretation and translation, the same sub-expresion `x` has different meanings depending on the side of the assignment in which it is:
+Form the perspective of interpretation and translation, the same sub-expresion `x` has different meanings depending on the side of the assignment in which it is:

 ```js
 x = x